Raysen Handpan – missä musiikki ja meditaatio kohtaavat

 The whole idea behind heat treatment is to change the properties of recently felled wood into old and well-dried wood.
 When done correctly, heat treatment improves the sound of the entire guitar, and it also reduces the movement of the wood in response to the changing seasons.

 Northstar Guitars is the brainchild of British company Tanglewood, known for its acoustic stringed instruments, which are manufactured in Asia.
-The company’s experience in both supplier selection and quality control has now been channeled into this new affordable electric guitar collection.
+The company’s experience in both supplier selection and quality control has now been channelled into this new affordable electric guitar collection.

 We received four electric guitars for this test from Northstar’s importer, Musamaailma – three Fender-style models, and one Les Paul copy.